Home / Resume / Hospitality / Hotel (No Experience)

 How should I format my resume without hotel experience?

 Use a reverse chronological format.
-List your customer-facing jobs, reframe duties in hospitality terms, and highlight any relevant certifications or language skills.
+List customer-facing jobs, reframe duties in hospitality terms such as guest check-in and cash handling, and highlight any certifications.
+Mirror the job posting's wording so an applicant tracking system can match you.

 What entry-level hotel positions should I target?

-Front desk agent, guest services associate, bellhop, housekeeping attendant, and reservations agent are all common entry points into the hotel industry.
+Front desk agent, guest services associate, bellhop, housekeeping attendant, and reservations agent are common entry points.
+Front desk and reservations roles lean on Opera PMS, while guest services roles reward upselling and guest satisfaction scores.

 Build Your Hotel Resume Now